top of page

 the artist chloe serenko in an exhibition in a room full of people

-In February (2024), I presented my first solo show titled The Waiting Room at Good Sport Gallery.
-In August (2024) I also participated in the awarded group exhibition URBANIA at Satellite Project Space, I was honoured to receive this opportunity from my faculty department as recognition for my ambition during my undergrad years.
+In February 2024, I presented my first solo show, The Waiting Room, at Good Sport Gallery.
+Later that year, I participated in URBANIA, an awarded group exhibition at Satellite Project Space, an opportunity granted by my department in recognition of my ambition during my undergraduate years.

 bottom of page